 Lesson 3: García Márquez’s Nobel Prize Speech: “The Solitude of Latin America”

-This lesson is part of a unit on One Hundred Years of Solitude.
-Teachers may link to the full unit with Guiding Questions, College and Career Readiness standards and Background.
-Lesson 3 aligns with CCSS.ELA-Literacy.RL.11-12.3
+This lesson is the third and final part of a unit on One Hundred Years of Solitude.

 Why does Márquez use the speech to discuss the realities of Latin America?

-What rhetorical and literary devices does Márquez within his speech?
+What rhetorical and literary devices does Márquez employ within his speech?

 Analyze and respond to the ideas that García Márquez presented in his Nobel Prize Lecture, “The Solitude of Latin America.”

-Examine primary sources to construct an historical context for the issues Márquez discusses in his speech.
+Examine primary sources to construct the historical context for the issues Márquez discusses in his speech.